World Meteorological Organization

 • Ensure that a README is available with the code stating a clear mission and purpose

-• Identify any supported WMO Technical Regulations
+• Identify any supported WMO technical standards and best practices

 • Ensure the code is versioned (for example using Git as a version control system)